Cycloalkyne: Angle strain

 Due to the significant geometric constraints imposed by the R\sC≡C\sR functionality, cycloalkynes smaller than cyclodecyne (C10H16) result in highly strained structures.
 Cyclononyne (C9H14) and cyclooctyne (C8H12) are isolable (though strongly reactive) compounds.
 Cycloheptyne (C7H10), cyclohexyne (C6H8) and cyclopentyne (C5H6) only exist as transient reaction intermediates or ligands coordinating to a metal center.
 Only a single osmium complex supports the potential existence of cyclobutyne (C4H4).
 Cyclopropyne (C3H2) is entirely unknown.

-Initial studies which demonstrated the transient intermediacy of the seven-, six- and five-membered cycloalkynes relied on trapping of the high-energy alkyne with a suitable reaction partner, such as a cyclic dienes or diazo compounds to generate the Diels–Alder or diazoalkane 1,3-dipolar cycloaddition products, respectively.
+Initial studies which demonstrated the transient intermediacy of the seven-, six- and five-membered cycloalkynes relied on trapping of the high-energy alkyne with a suitable reaction partner, such as cyclic dienes or diazo compounds to generate the Diels–Alder or diazoalkane 1,3-dipolar cycloaddition products, respectively.
 Stable small-ring cycloalkynes have subsequently been isolated in complex with various transition metals such as nickel, palladium and platinum.
 Despite long being considered to be chemical curiosities with limited synthetic applications, recent work has demonstrated the utility of strained cycloalkynes in both total synthesis of complex natural products and bioorthogonal chemistry.

-Angle strain

 Angle strain in cycloalkynes arises from the deformation of the R\sC≡C bond angle which must occur in order to accommodate the molecular geometry of rings containing less than ten carbons.
 The strain energies associated with cyclononyne (C9H14) and cyclooctyne (C8H12) are approximately 2.9 kcal/mol and 10 kcal/mol, respectively.
 This upwards trend in energy for the isolable constituents of this class is indicative of a rapid escalation of angle strain with an inverse correlation to ring size.
 Analysis by photoelectron spectroscopy has indicated that the alkyne bond in small cyclic systems is composed of two non-degenerate π bonds – a highly reactive strained bond perpendicular to a lower-energy π bond.
 Cis-bending of the R\sC≡C bond angle results in the drastic lowering of the energy of the lowest unoccupied molecular orbital, a phenomenon which accounts for the reactivity of strained cycloalkynes from the perspective of molecular orbital theory.